You've heard me talk about the benefits of cold exposure on our health and waist line, but what about the heat?

 This is called hormesis.
 Think - short term pain, long term gain.

-As I mentioned, saunas cause a raise in cortisol levels (the bodies stress hormone).
+As I mentioned, saunas cause a rise in cortisol levels (the bodies stress hormone).
 One study measured cortisol levels in healthy men and woman during a sauna session.

 Cortisol initially decreased in the 90 degree sauna, then started increasing after 15minute.
 It reached it's highest level 15 minutes after the completion of the 30minute sauna (22).

 However, regular long term sauna use has been shown to lower cortisol levels (23, 24).
 Again showing how a short term stress can have a long term health benefit.